Time this morning for a ride up McCulloch Peak, just up the road from Ciel's place. I need to ride more!

 I went to Vernon and talked to a guy from Denmark for a while, so now I have a Korean accent.

-It's made by Hyundai.
+It's made by Hyundai.-mark.

 edit: Ciel wants everyone to know that she still speaks 'merrican.
 She even talked to the Danish car salesman longer than I did.
 Why a Danish guy is in Canada selling Japanese and Korean cars to a Kiwi-Canadian and an American, I don't know.
 It does sound very international though.